microsoft/BikeSharing360_CognitiveServicesKioskApp/README.md

 		a.
 Update the Cognitive Services keys in the App.xaml.cs
 		b.
 Add a row representing yourself in the constructor of the Data\UserLookupServices.cs class Build and run the application

+## Running the demo
+You can find the steps to run through the demo script by clicking <a href="Documents/Script.docx">HERE</a>.

 Enjoy!